Create Mesh

 Material

-The physics material to assign to the MeshCollider
+The physics material assigned to the MeshCollider.

 Save To Scene